-NCAS, as part of the NHS Litigation Authority, is committed to openness and transparency and sharing information where it is appropriate, whilst maintaining the confidentiality of personal sensitive information of patients and staff.
-We are also committed to working with the NHS and other interested parties to promote an understanding of the information we hold and how it can be used to improve patient and staff safety.
+NCAS, as part of the NHS Litigation Authority, is committed to openness and transparency and sharing of information where appropriate, whilst maintaining the confidentiality of personal sensitive information of patients and staff.
+We are also committed to working with the NHS and other interested parties to understand the information we hold and how it can be used to improve patient and staff safety.
 Read our information sharing principles and Records Management Policy.

 Where possible, we will deal with requests for information informally and in the course of normal business.
 However, there will be circumstances in which either you or we consider that a request for information should be dealt with under the information access legislation.
 These pages outline the Data Protection Act 1998 (DPA) and the Freedom of Information Act 2000 (FOIA) , particularly in relation to rights of access, to help you make a formal information request to us.
 If you need any assistance or further information about our procedures for accessing information, please contact us: